-DESCRIPTION: This is a suggested program of study which may be altered to meet individual goals and transfer plans.
-Students should refer to the description of Alpena Community College graduation requirements and AS degree distribution requirements and consult with an academic advisor concerning specific course selection.
+DESCRIPTION: This is a suggested program of study for students seeking a degree in one of the many fields of biology which may be altered to meet individual goals and transfer plans.
+Students should refer to the descriptions of Alpena Community College graduation requirements and degree distribution requirements and consult with an academic advisor concerning specific course selection.
 A minimum total of 60 credits is required for the Associate in Science degree.